-The Speaker recognizes only reports from the Committee of the Whole made by the chairman thereof (V, 6987), and a matter alleged to have arisen therein but not reported may not be brought to the attention of the House (VIII, 2429, 2430) even on the claim that a question of privilege is involved (IV, 4912; V, 6987; VIII, 2430).
-In one instance, however, the committee reported with a bill a resolution relating to an alleged breach of privilege (V, 6986).
+§ 335.
+Duties of Speaker and House as to reception of reports of Committee of the ever, the committee reported with a bill a resolution relating to an alleged breach of privilege (V, 6986).
 When a bill is reported the Speaker must assume that it has passed through all the stages necessary for the report (IV, 4916).
 When the committee reported not only what it had done but by whom it had been prevented from doing other things, the Speaker held that the House might not amend the report, which stood (IV, 4909).
-But a committee may not report a recommendation that, if carried into effect, would change a rule of the House (IV, 4907, 4908) unless a measure proposing amendments to House rules has initially been referred to the Committee of the Whole by the House.
 When an amendment is reported by the committee it may not be withdrawn, and a question as to its validity is not considered by the Speaker (IV, 4900).
 When a committee, directed by order of the House to consider certain bills, reported also certain other bills, the Speaker held that so much of the report as related to the latter bills could be received only by unanimous consent (IV, 4911).
 When a report is ruled out as in excess of the committee's power, the accompanying bill stands recommitted (IV, 4784, 4907).
 A report from a Committee of the Whole could not formerly be received in the absence of a quorum (VI, 666; clause 7 of rule XX).